absmach/magistrala-docs/docs/authentication.md

 ## Federated authentication

 Federated authentication is a process of authenticating users using external identity providers.
-Mainflux supports federated authentication using [OpenID Connect][oidc] protocol.
-Mainflux is a resource provider and it uses [Google Identity Platform][google-identity-platform] as an identity provider.
+Magistrala supports federated authentication using [OpenID Connect][oidc] protocol.
+Magistrala is a resource provider and it uses [Google Identity Platform][google-identity-platform] as an identity provider.
 To use federated authentication, you need to create a project in Google Cloud Platform and enable Google Identity Platform API.
 After that, you need to create OAuth 2.0 credentials and configure the consent screen.
 This can be done by following Google's [documentation][google-identity-platform-docs].
 Once you have created OAuth 2.0 credentials, you need to set the following environment variables:

 ```bash
 MF_USERS_GOOGLE_CLIENT_ID=985229335584-m2mft8lqbgfn5gfw9ftrm3r2sgu4tsrw.apps.googleusercontent.com